hearjest/DS-Project/README.md

 So I just moved onto the trading aspect.
 A bit unsurprisingly, it turned out just buying AAPL stock and then holding it for several years ended up with a return of 300%, while my logistic regression model only netted a 270% return over the same period.

 In short, I learned a lot about the data science cycle, but it had to be through an impossible task because I had no idea what I was getting myself into.

-Updated for the final report.

-# Data Collection
-I used the yfinance API to grab stock data (and options) about AAPL from the very beginning.
-I've also grabbed data from the NASDAQ, DOW, and S&P500.
-These and the options data were not used in the end.
-Explaination following after the model training section.
-In addition I used scrapers to scrape headlines involving Apple stock using NEWSAPI from Google News.
-In addition, I've used multiple Kaggle datasets also containing news about Apple.
-The biggest dataset by far was the FNSPID dataset (https://github.com/Zdong104/FNSPID_Financial_News_Dataset).
-It contains roughly 33GB of scraped news articles from 1999 to 2024.
-This was later combined with articles from Alpha Vantage, the scraped Apple articles.

-# Data Cleaning
-The only real cleaning I had to do was filter through the 33GB dataset to filter for articles that involve Apple stock, AAPL, etc..
-I was then able to obtain roughly 6-7 GB of articles.

-# Feature Extraction
-Probably the worst part.
-I used many financial metrics such as volume, rolling averages

-# Data Visualization

-# Model Training

-# Apple Stock Price Prediction Project

-## Project Overview

-This project implements a comprehensive machine learning pipeline to predict next-day directional movements (Up/Down) for Apple Inc. (AAPL) stock.
-The project integrates historical stock price data, news sentiment analysis, technical indicators, and multiple classification models to demonstrate the full data science lifecycle.

-The goal is to practice the full data science lifecycle on a topic of your choice, and this project includes all required components:

-- **Data Collection**
-- **Data Cleaning**
-- **Feature Extraction**
-- **Data Visualization**
-- **Model Training**

----

 ## 1. Data Collection